-Guitar amps in the under $500 price range are just about the most popular on the market.
+Guitar amps in the mid-price range are just about the most popular on the market.
 Amateur enthusiasts and seasoned musos with a modest budget can afford them, and you’ll be amazed and delighted at the power and extra features you can get for your money that you just can’t find in amps for $300 or less.

 Table of Contents

 No list of guitar amps would be complete without a representative from the legendary Marshall brand!
 And this offering is one of the next generation Marshall DSL series.